pingcap/tidb-operator/docs/backup-restore.md

-# Backup and Restore TiDB Cluster
+# Backup and Restore a TiDB Cluster

 ## Overview